buddyli/datamerge/README.md

 1. Java 8+
 2. *If you want to build package by yourself, please make sure you have Maven installed and configured in your local.*

-## Here are libraries used in this project to parse CSV, JSON and XML:
+## Libraries used in this project to parse CSV, JSON and XML:
 1. Google gson: By leveraging this library to parse JSON files.
 Can easily read from JSON and convert to Objects directly, with supporting of java annotation.
 2. Simple-XML: By leveraging this library to parse XML files.
 It's a high performance XML serialization and configuration frame for Java, with full object serialization and deserialization, and great annotations support.
 3. Apache commons-csv: By leveraging this library to parse and write CSV files.
 This framework provides a common and simple interface for reading and writing CSV files.